 Mrs Bacon is the SENDCo.
-Mrs Laura Geatches is the assistant SENDCo.
-As such they have responsibility for the day to day operation of the policy and for co-ordinating provision for pupils with SEND.
+As such she has responsibility for the day to day operation of the policy and for coordinating provision for pupils with SEND.
 The SENDCo ensures liaison with other professionals in respect of children with SEND.
 The SENDCo advises and supports other teachers within our school, working with class teachers to ensure that appropriate procedures are in place.
 The SENDCo ensures that relevant background information about individual children with SEND is collected, recorded and updated.
 A summary of this information is recorded in the Haresfield Primary SEND and Vulnerable child School Provision Map.